SrAndromeda/Backloader-rework/README.md

 To stop the container, run this command `docker ps`, copy the name of the container tagged "backloader" and then run this command `docker kill NAME_HERE`.

+Here is a [video tutorial](https://youtu.be/dHGdwpchwL8) if you need more help.

 ## Run as a bare script (only on macOS and Linux)